roman-milk/roman-milk.github.io/he-looked-like-me.md

  ==========================

  I know, the first chapter is quite the tease.
 The second chapter, I promise is the complete payoff.
 I hope you enjoy both.
-Report_Story #1